techindicium/indimesh_snowflake_accelerator/modules/snowpipe/README.md

 - **`var.table_name`:** The target table where the data will be ingested.
 - **`var.stage_name`:** The stage from which data will be copied into the table.
 - **`var.sns_topic`:** The ARN of the AWS SNS topic to receive notifications about data ingestion.
+- **`var.alert`:** Variable that defines whether or not the alert will be created for Snowpipes.
+- **`var.warehouse`:** Warehouse name used by Snowflake alert.
+- **`var.email`:** Email to which the snowpipe error alert will be sent.

+## Costs

+- **Alerts:** Considering that each alert is executed every hour, it is executed 720 times per month.
+Considering that an alert can consume 1 to 2 computational units that cost 2 and 4 credits respectively, we can estimate that each alert generates a monthly cost of **US$6 to US$12**, considering the cost of the credit at US$3.

+- **Snowpipes:** The cost estimate for using Snowpipes depends on the serverless compute cost and the overhead rate per file.

+  - **Compute:** Snowpipe uses a "serverless" compute model, where Snowflake automatically manages the resources needed to load data.
+The cost is calculated based on the time CPU cores are used (per second) while processing the files, following the serverless resource credit schedule.
+The price is 1.25× the standard cost of a virtual warehouse (example: if an X-Small warehouse costs 1 credit/hour, Snowpipe will cost 1.25 credits/hour for the same capacity).

+  - **Overhead rate:** In addition to compute, there is a fixed cost of 0.06 credits for every 1,000 files processed, regardless of whether the data is loaded successfully or not.
+This cost covers the management of notifications and queues.

+  So, using an example of a single Snowpipe that processes 10 GB of data per day in files of 10 MB each (1,000 files/day), the calculation would be something like:

+  - **Compute:** 1000 * 30 * 0.0004 = 12 credits
+  - **Overhead:** (1000 * 30 / 1000) * 0.06 = 1.8 credits

+  Considering the credit value between US$3 and US$4, the cost for this example Snowpipe would be somewhere between **US$41.4** and **US$55.2**.

 ## TL;DR